amlalejini/GECCO-2024-phylogeny-informed-subsampling/include/diagnostics/README.md

 # Selection scheme diagnostics

 The code in this directory is adapted from Jose Hernandez's implementation of his selection scheme diagnistics: https://github.com/jgh9094/ECJ-2022-suite-of-diagnostics-for-selection-schemes/

+NOTE: Valley crossing currently not working for generic dimensionality.